cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise-generic-tarball.markdown

 ---
 layout: default
-title: Installing from Binary tarball on CoreOS
+title: Installing from Binary tarball
 published: false
 sorting: 50
-tags: [getting started, installation, CoreOS]
+tags: [getting started, installation]
 ---

-CFEngine can be installed into a CoreOS host by means of a generic binary tarball.
+Not all systems come with a package manager.
+For these systems you can install CFEngine by means of a generic binary tarball.

-First download the binary onto the CoreOS host.
+First download the binary onto the host.

 Next unpack the archive: